wso2/docs-ei/en/streaming-integrator/docs/develop/streaming-integrator-studio-overview.md

     Click this to open a Siddhi file that is already saved in the `workspace` directory of the Streaming Integrator Tooling.
 If the file is already opened in a new tab, clicking **Open** does not open it again.
 The default path to the `workspace` directory is `<SI_Home>/wso2/server/deployment`.

+-   **New ETL Flow**
+    Click this to open a wizard with which you can create a Siddhi application with ETL functionality by entering values for the required parameters instead of constructing Siddhi queries by writing code or via a graphical interface.
+To understand how this is done, follow the [Creating an ETL Application via SI Tooling tutorial](../examples/create-etl-application-via-tooling.md).

 -   **Try out samples**
     The pre-created samples provided out of the box are listed in this